How long has GBNG been in business?

 What area does GBNG service?

+Our service map covers the Gulf Breeze peninsula, stretching from south of the Pensacola Bay Bridge along Hwy 98 to a small west portion of Holley By the Sea in Navarre.
 We are also proud to be the Natural Gas provider to all of Pensacola Beach!
 In the event your home, neighborhood, or business are not already located close to a gas main line, our team will survey the area to see what can be done to extend future service to your location.

 What is the mission of GBNG?